top of page

 Ten College Interview Tips

-Fewer colleges offer or require interviews than they had in the past.
-However, these schools are often some of my favorite in the country because they take time with each application.
+Interviews have made a bit of a comeback in recent years.
+These schools are often some of my favorites in the country because they take time with each application.
 I understand that it is simply not cost-effective for many colleges to employ admissions counselors who take hours to interview prospective students.
-The colleges that do make interviews a priority, however, truly want to know their applicants on a holistic basis beyond their statistics.
+The colleges that do make evaluative interviews a priority, however, truly want to know their applicants on a holistic basis beyond their statistics.
 Because an interview requires a skill set entirely different from taking an exam in school, admission officers have the opportunity to learn through conversation about their applicants as people.
 How will they conduct themselves in an interview scenario?
 What topics make students’ eyes light up and lean forward in their chairs?
 Can they speak eloquently and concisely?

 Whether colleges claim their interviews are required, recommended, or non-evaluative, you should try to take advantage of an interview at each school on your list.
 The first reason is that learning how to conduct yourself favorably in an interview is a lifelong skill that will serve you well for future jobs.
 Secondly, an interview likely won’t hurt your chances in admissions.
 Unless you say something completely radical and/or offensive, admission officers who interview you are generally looking to like you as an applicant.

-When students are nervous prior to their first interviews, I often do “mock interviews” with them and ask some questions as if I were an admissions counselor.
+When students are nervous prior to their first interviews, I often do “mock interviews” with them and ask some questions frequently asked by admissions counselors.
 Here are some tips I most often suggest:

 • Enter the interview room with three things in mind about yourself that you will definitely say—regardless of the questions asked.
 If you are nervous about forgetting these topics, it is totally fine to write them down on an index card or piece of paper that you hold during the interview.
 While you are bound to neglect to mention certain things in any interview, at least you will always have said the three things on your index card.
-Some of my students prefer to use Evernote on their phone or iPad for this task, and I think for most schools, either is fine.
+Some of my students prefer to use a note-taking app on their phone or iPad for this task.
+You can do this for virtual interviews, too.

 • You drive the conversation.
 Don’t play defense; play offense.
 After you answer a question, elaborate on something you mentioned that is important to you.
 Students who have distinct interests impress admission officers.